NexGenCloud/hyperstack-sdk-python/docs/ProfileApi.md

 Retrieve profile details

 Retrieves details for an existing provisioning profile by supplying the profile ID in the request path.
-For more information about profiles, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/provisioning-profiles).
+For more information about profiles, [**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/provisioning-profiles).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack